serverlesspub/serverless.pub/src/_posts/2019-01-14-deploy-frontend-to-s3.md

     Handler: deployer.resource_handler
 ```

-4. Set the Properties `Timeout` to `600` (10 minutes, as we want to be sure in case our website is too big or our network is bit slow) and also add `Policies` to the Properties too.
-In the Policies, specify `S3FullAccessPolicy` with a parameter `BucketName` referencing your defined `TargetBucket` S3 resource.
+3. Set the Properties `Timeout` to `600` (10 minutes, as we want to be sure in case our website is too big or our network is bit slow) and also add `Policies` to the Properties too.
+In the Policies, specify `S3FullAccessPolicy` with a parameter `BucketName` referencing the defined `TargetBucket` S3 resource.
 Also add  an `AutoPublishAlias` with the value of `live`.
 This will generate a new version of the Lambda and make it available as a retrievable property on every CloudFormation deployment.

 ```yml
 SiteSource: